Lee Hyun-joo (actress): 2017–present: The Unit, UNI.T and return to acting

 In 2017, she joined the reality television survival series The Unit, and on May 18, 2018, she won 5th place, securing her spot in the temporary girl group, Uni.T with the group's debut EP Line.

 On October 12, 2018, Uni.T disbanded after five months of promoting.
 Lee subsequently continued as an actress and returned to her agency.

+Bullying allegations controversy

+On February 28, 2021, a post was made to an online forum by someone claiming to be Hyunjoo's brother.
+In the post, he claimed that Hyunjoo's departure from April had not been because she wanted to study acting, but because she had been forced out due to being severely bullied by the other members, at one point even attempting suicide.
+DSP Media has denied that any bullying took place, and announced they would be pursuing legal action against Hyunjoo and her family.
+As a result, April faced heavy backlash, up to and including having members removed from endorsement deals and acting roles.
+Hyunjoo then posted a statement on her personal Instagram on April 18, 2021, backing the claims of the two netizens who made the accusations.
+She also stated that the label, DSP Media, was not allowing her to terminate her exclusive contract with them.
+The group April subsequently disbanded.

 Endorsements

-On July 29, 2021, Hyun-Joo was selected as the new model for cosmetic brand LOAR.
+On July 29, 2021, Hyun-joo was selected as the new model for cosmetic brand LOAR.